Lycol50/MultiProtocol-API4beta/README.md

-# This Plugin is for API 4 and API 4 Dev Builds
+# This Plugin is for API 4

 API 3 plugin for MultiProtocol : https://github.com/Lycol50/MultiProtocol